Last updated 23rd May 2023

 If you have a safeguarding emergency outside of these hours, please ring the social care emergency duty team in your area or if someone is in immediate danger please ring the police on 999.

-For emergency safeguarding advice, from the 1 June 2021, when the DSA is unavailable (due to being on holiday or other absence), you are now able to contact Thirtyone:eight who will offer emergency safeguarding cover via the Helpline (0303 003 1111).
+For emergency safeguarding advice, when the DSA's are unavailable (due to being on holiday or other absence), you are now able to contact Thirtyone:eight who will offer emergency safeguarding cover via the Helpline (0303 003 1111).

 An Information Sharing Agreement between the two organisations will allow for the DSA to receive a copy of the advice Thirtyone:eight may offer the parish church/caller.
 For all policy related queries please refer to the Diocesan website for more information here